Pumpapa/minimalmagic/content/SE/Mechanisms.md

 # Clocks

-A clock is a crystal-based component that gives a pulse every so many nano seconds Components use the clock to know when they can use the output of other components.
+A clock is a crystal-based component that gives a pulse every so many nanoseconds Components use the clock to know when they can use the output of other components.

 Circuitry is used off of a clock to create other clocks: